andrejbauer/plzoo/index.md

 * functional, declarative, object-oriented, and procedural languages
 * source code parsing with a parser generator
-* recoding of source code positions
+* keep track of source code positions
 * pretty-printing of values
 * interactive shell (REPL) and non-interactive file processing
 * untyped, statically and dynamically typed languages